grinsted/ImGRAFT/docs/demoschneeferner.md

 Schneefernerkopf example using data from PRACTISE
 ==========================================================

-The PRACTISE (Photo Rectification And ClassificaTIon SoftwarE) open source package has an example data set  from Schneefernerkopf, southern Germany (supplementary data to Härer et al. 2013) .
+The PRACTISE (Photo Rectification And ClassificaTIon SoftwarE) open source package has an example data set  from Schneefernerkopf, southern Germany (supplementary data to HÃ¶rer et al. 2013) .
 Here, we show how you can use the ImGRAFT camera model on this data set.
 The example data set is also attached below.

-Härer, S., Bernhardt, M., Corripio, J. G., & Schulz, K. (2013).
-PRACTISE–Photo Rectification And ClassificaTIon SoftwarE (V. 1.0).
+HÃ¶rer, S., Bernhardt, M., Corripio, J. G., & Schulz, K. (2013).
+PRACTISE Photo Rectification And ClassificaTIon SoftwarE (V. 1.0).
 Geoscientific Model Development

 Note this example needs the matlab mapping toolbox for loading the DEM.